Taipei with Kids in 2024: Ideas from a Local Family

 DIY Pineapple Cake Making

 One of the best DIY activities for kids in Taipei is pineapple cake making at Kuo Yuan Ye Museum of Cake and Pastry (郭元益糕餅博物館 台北士林館) in Shilin district, northern Taipei.
-Pineapple cakes are the most famous Taiwanese packaged snack (read about other Taiwanese snacks here!)
+Pineapple cakes are the most famous Taiwanese packaged snack (read about the main brands of pineapple cakes in Taiwan and other Taiwanese snacks here!)

 Search here fore the best cooking classes in Taipei.
 This can be a great way to introduce Taiwanese culture to your kids!